Athletics at the 2012 Summer Paralympics – Women's 400 metres

 The Women's 400m athletics events for the 2012 Summer Paralympics took place at the London Olympic Stadium from August 31 to September 8.
-A total of 6 events were contested over this distance for 6 different classifications.
+A total of 6 events were contested for 6 different classifications.

 Results

 T12

 The event consisted of 4 heats, 2 semifinals and a final.
-Results of final:
+The final results are:

 T13

-The event consisted of a single race.
-Results:
+This event consisted of only a single race.
+Results are the following:

 T37

 The event consisted of 2 heats and a final.
-Results of final:
+The final results are:

 T46

-The event consisted of a single race.
-Results:
+The event consisted of a single race only.
+Results are the following:

 T53

-The event consisted of a single race.
-Results:
+The event consisted of a single race only.
+Results are the following:

 T54

 The event consisted of 2 heats and a final.
-Results of final:
+The final results are: